 What is an ad quality issue?

-Ad quality issues can be content-related or technology-related.
+Ad quality issues can be content-related or security-related.
 Content-related ad quality issues are when the visual or audio components of an ad are not what you want presented on your site.
-Technology-related issues involve the ad's code containing redirects, malicious code, or unwanted elements, like in-banner videos (IBV).
+Security-related issues involve the ad's code containing redirects, malicious code, or other threats to your users' privacy and safety.

 What can Sortable do about ad quality issues?

-Before any creative from a Sortable header-bidding seat is served, the ad code is sent to Confiant and they check for technology-related ad quality issues.
+Before any creative from a Sortable header bidding seat is served, the ad code is sent to Confiant and they check for security-related ad quality issues.
 If no issues are detected, the ad serves for the user.
 If any you or any other users report that you see ad quality issues, we'll work with you to ensure that the ads on your site perform as designed.

 For any of the following ad content issues, Sortable will work with you to address the problem if it comes from a Sortable seat.
 If these issues are coming from your seat, we're limited in the action we can take, but we may be able to help in terms of offering you some guidance.